Dog Star VR Studios

 AlterVerse, a gaming and world-building universe where users can play and create an infinite number of games and worlds, has joined Enjin’s Early Adopter Program and the Enjin Mulitverse to gain access to their blockchain development tools, which are now in closed beta.

-The first AlterVerse Inc. release, a first-person Adventure RPG called ‘Disruption’, will be available to 125 million Steam users in first quarter of 2019.
+The first AlterVerse Inc. release, a first-person Adventure RPG called ‘Disruption’, will be available to 125 million Steam users 2nd quarter of 2020.
 Disruption is set on Disrupter Battleships that disrupt the very fabric of space and time to enter the AlterVerse.
 Disruption will feature four game modes, including Solo Raids, Alliance Raids, Adventure Quests, and Battle Royale.
 Players will be able to log on and play in multiplayer environments or purchase their own servers, which will enable them to customize their ship and invite paying players to try to raid their ship’s treasury.